 We have come up with 5 tips that any photographer should be listening to if they want to go on vacation to take some awe-inspiring photographs.

 - Research Your Locations

-Quite obvious but the first thing that you should be doing as a photographer that likes to travel, is to find a destination that will provide the best photo opportunities.
+Quite obvious but the first thing that you should be doing as a photographer that likes to travel by taxi, is to find a destination that will provide the best photo opportunities.
 Use the internet before travelling and back that up by visiting the local tourist information centre to get their advice on any hidden gems that you may have missed.

 - Travel Light

 We would all like to bring our full photography kit when travelling but this is not going to be possible unless you are happy at paying extortionate amounts of money to do so.
 On most occasions, you should bring one camera, a portable tripod, portable storage unit and anything else that you feel is too important to leave behind.